scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 The cost of collecting crowdsourcing responses can be significant – especially in problem domains where expert input is required.
-Minimizing the number of queries required has large practical benefits: higher accuracy with fewer responses, and ultimately a shorter time to a particular result.
+Minimizing the number of queries required has large practical benefits: higher accuracy with fewer responses, and ultimately a shorter time to the result.
 To obtain these benefits, a fundamental change in the method of data collection is required.

 At UW–Madison, we have developed a crowdsourcing data collection tool that efficiently collects crowdsourced data via "adaptive" sampling algorithms :cite:`jamieson2015next`.
 In this paper, we will focus on the use of NEXT rather than the applications of NEXT and their results.
-We will address the interface NEXT presents to the experimentalist and algorithm designer, after mentioning the fundamental problem NEXT addresses and its applications.
+We will mention the fundamental problem NEXT addresses, its applications, and the interfaces NEXT presents to the experimentalist and algorithm designer.

 Problem statement
 -----------------